Market Weighton Canal: Drainage

 During the 1960s, the area was affected by flooding, as a result of heavy rainfall, and the decision was taken to convert the River Foulness and the canal into a highland carrier drain.
 This involved raising the level of the banks, making the main channel wider and deeper, and creating storage areas for floodwater on both sides of the canal at Broomfleet.
 This work was undertaken by the river authority.
 The drainage board built six pumping stations between 1975 and 1979.
 Improvements to the drainage channels brought the cost up to £839,000, although 70% of this was provided by grants.
 In the 1980s, a £1 million scheme resulted in further improvements to the drainage works, and two more pumping stations were built, at Crabley and Skelfleet Cloughs.

 When the Weighton Lock sluices were converted to electro-mechanical operation in 1971, water levels in the canal could be raised without adversely affecting the drainage functions.
 Around 80% of the water entering the catchment leaves it via the Weighton Lock sluice.
 Water in the north-west of the catchment flows into the River Foulness and the canal by gravity, whereas water in the south-east is managed by pumping stations, which pump into the canal.
-Two of the nine pumping stations operated by the drainage board pump directly into the River Humber at Crabley Creek.
+Two of the nine pumping stations operated by the drainage board pump directly into the Humber Estuary at Crabley Creek.
 The canal is tide-locked, as water levels in the Humber exceed those in the canal for much of the tide cycle, and water only drains out of the system at lower states of the tide.
 About half the drainage catchment lies below the level of high water on the Humber, and so the drainage function is vital to the livelihood of the area.

 The route

-The navigation starts at Weighton Lock, which is bi-directional, due to the tidal range of the River Humber.
+The navigation starts at Weighton Lock, which is bi-directional, due to the tidal range of the Humber Estuary.
 It crosses flat fenland to the north of the lock, passing under the Selby to Hull railway bridge and bridges carrying the B1230 road at Newport and the M62 motorway, which have restricted the headroom available for boats to about 9 ft.
 Above Sandholme Landing, the canal is joined by the River Foulness entering from the left, and about 1.2 mi further on lies the derelict Sod House lock, the current head of navigation.
 Much of the canal beyond has been filled in, although drainage channels closely follow its route.
 There were two more locks, Mill lock and Holme Ings lock, and the canal terminated at Canal Head, about 0.6 mi further on, and 2 mi short of the town of Market Weighton.
 A short branch, the Holme Canal, turned off to the left immediately above Holme Ings lock, and remains in water.
 Above the junction with the River Foulness, the channel is heavily silted and navigation is difficult in all but the smallest boats.